🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Add Over-the-Door Racks

 Closet doors (or even bathroom doors) can double as handy storage real estate.
 Over-the-door racks offer places for shoes, hats, or accessories.
+A friend of mine swears by hers for keeping flip-flops and ball caps off the floor on beach trips.

 Style Notes